kieranpotts/dotfiles/.github/ISSUE_TEMPLATE/FEATURE.md

 ---
 name: Feature
-about: Propose an idea for a new or improved operation or behavior.
+about: Propose an idea for a new or improved operation or behavior
 title: ""
-labels: feature
+labels: FEATURE
 assignees: ""
 ---

-Use this issue to specify new or modified functionality, or to propose that existing operations or behaviors be deprecated, removed or superseded.

-The purpose of functional changes is to provide specific capabilities to end users.
-Changes may be made to external interfaces such as APIs, CLIs and GUIs, or be scoped to internal processes, algorithms and persistence.

-Please describe which users will be impacted by this change, and make a note of any alternative solutions considered.
+## Description

+Write a concise description of the feature you're requesting.

+## Use cases

+Explain why this feature would be useful, and how it would be used.
+Which users would benefit from this feature?

+## Benefits

+List the benefits of this feature, such as improved user experience, increased efficiency, or new capabilities.

+## Requirements

+Outline any specific requirements or criteria for the feature, such as performance considerations, compatibility with existing systems, or any other relevant factors.

+## Mock-ups

+If applicable, include mock-ups or other design artifacts that help to illustrate the proposed changes.

+## Alternatives

+What alternative solutions were considered, if any?

+## Additional notes

+Add any other context, background information, or references that might be helpful in understanding the requirements.